muffinista/chatterbot/README.markdown

 Chatterbot uses the the Twitter gem (https://github.com/sferik/twitter) to handle the underlying API calls.
 Any calls to the search/reply methods will return Twitter::Status objects, which are basically extended hashes.
+If you find yourself pushing the limits of Chatterbot, it's very possible that you should just be using the Twitter gem directly.

 Streaming
 ---------